bolakecil/Daely-Drowsiness-Detector/README.md

 ## Project Overview

-The **Daely Drowsiness Detector AI-IoT Project** is designed to monitor and analyze driver drowsiness in real-time.
+The **Daely Drowsiness Detector** is designed to monitor and analyze driver drowsiness in real-time.
 The project consists of three main parts: a Dashboard-Website, a Drowsiness-Detector system using deep learning models, and an IoT component using an ESP32-CAM to capture and send data.

 ### Background